securefederatedai/openfl/openfl-workspace/flower-app-pytorch/README.md

 Notice under `./plan`, you will find the familiar OpenFL YAML files to configure the experiment. `cols.yaml` and `data.yaml` will be populated by the collaborators that will run the Flower client app and the respective data shard or directory they will perform their training and testing on.
 `plan.yaml` configures the experiment itself.
 The Open-Flower integration makes a few key changes to the `plan.yaml`:

 1. Introduction of a new top-level key (`connector`) to configure a newly introduced component called `ConnectorFlower`.
 This component is run by the aggregator and is responsible for initializing the Flower `SuperLink` and connecting to the OpenFL server.
 The `SuperLink` parameters can be configured using `connector.settings.superlink_params`.
 If nothing is supplied, it will simply run `flower-superlink --insecure` with the command's default settings as dictated by Flower.
 It also includes the option to run the flwr run command via `connector.settings.flwr_run_params`.
 If `flwr_run_params` are not provided, the user will be expected to run `flwr run <app>` from the aggregator machine to initiate the experiment.
-Additionally, the `ConnectorFlower` has an additional setting `connector.settings.auto_shutdown` which is default set to `True`.
+Additionally, the `ConnectorFlower` has an additional setting `connector.settings.automatic_shutdown` which is default set to `True`.
 When set to `True`, the task runner will shut the SuperNode at the completion of an experiment, otherwise, it will run continuously.

 ```yaml
 connector: